gaiaus/cosmos_hub/governance/proposals/param_change_revert_tax_rate_2%/README.md

 ## **Voting Options**

-- **YES** – Supports reducing the Community Pool tax rate from 10% to 2%.
+- **YES** – Supports the proposed parameter change; reducing the Community Pool tax rate from 10% to 2%.

-- **NO** – Opposes the proposed parameter change; maintain the current 10% tax rate.
+- **NO** – Opposes the proposed parameter change; supports maintaining the Community Pool tax rate at 10%.

 - **ABSTAIN** – Chooses not to take a position, due to a conflict of interest or a wish to participate without expressing a preference.

-- **NO WITH VETO** – Opposes the proposal on the grounds it is (1) irrelevant to the Cosmos Hub, (2) malicious and or unjustly harms minority interests, or (3) violates Cosmos Hub governance rules and or norms.
+- **NO WITH VETO** – Opposes the proposed parameter change on the grounds it is (1) irrelevant to the Cosmos Hub, (2) malicious and or unjustly harms minority interests, or (3) violates Cosmos Hub governance rules and or norms.